ashtawy/CarND-MPC-Project/README.md

 v<sub>t+1</sub> = v<sub>t</sub> + a<sub>t</sub> &lowast; &Delta;t

 The parameter Lf here is the distance between the front axle of the car and its center of mass.
-It is empircally determined by driving the car in a circle at constant speed and steering angle.
+It is empirically determined by driving the car in a circle at constant speed and steering angle.
 The value used in this project is 2.67.

 An important requirement in designing an MPC is to follow the reference trajectory with minimal cross-track error (CTE).
 Cross track error is the distance between the vehicle's lateral position y and the trajectory defined by the polynomial f(x).
 The function f is typically a third order polynomial fitted to the waypoints provided at time step t.
 The following equation computes CTE at step t+1 using the vehicle's longitudinal position, its speed and orientation error at step t: